 Aluminium bikes have great power transfer thanks to the stiffness of the material and thickness of the tubes, but this can lead to a harsh ride.
-To lessen road vibration and improve rider comfort aluminium frames will often have a carbon fibre fork.
-A downside of aluminium is that it will fatigue over time, although if properly treated and maintained it should take years for that to happen.
+To lessen road vibration and improve rider comfort, aluminium frames will often have a carbon fibre fork.
+A downside of aluminium is that it will fatigue over time, although if properly treated and maintained it should last for many years.

 Choosing an aluminium frame can provide a cost effective solution for those seeking performance on a budget.